longhornxa/small-group-manual/fellowship.rst

 	Who We Are
 	^^^^^^^^^^

-	Discuss
-		If you could pick any woman in the Bible to be your mother, who would you pick?
+	1. If you could pick any woman in the Bible to be your mother, who would you pick?
 (Or woman in history if not familiar with Bible women)

-		See suggestions in History Sharing Appendix.
+	2. See suggestions in History Sharing Appendix.

 	What About You?
 	^^^^^^^^^^^^^^^